 Dr McVeigh keenly supports patient engagement and education.
 She developed and curates a patient information website (www.cancergenetics.ie).
 She is also a member of the medical advisory board of the Ovacome Ovarian Cancer charity in the UK.

-She is a member of the Council and deputy chair of Social Media/Communications committee of the Cancer Genetics Group of the British Society of Genomic Medicine.
+She is a member of the Council and Social Media/Communications of the Cancer Genetics Group of the British Society of Genomic Medicine.